Radio play-by-play voice for the New York Football Giants

 In 1992, Papa was named the New York State Associated Press Sportscaster of the Year.

 Besides from his excellence behind the microphone, Papa also continues to make a significant impact in the community.
-Over the years he has lent his time and support to many organizations including the Food Bank of New Jersey, the Chatham Athletic Foundation and the Dr. Theodore Atlas Foundation.
+Over the years he has lent his time and support to many organizations including the Community Food Bank of New Jersey, the Chatham Athletic Foundation and the Dr. Theodore Atlas Foundation.
 Papa could also be found emceeing more than a dozen charitable functions each year.
 Also, he generously donates his personal New York Giants tickets to many auctions and events in order to raise funds and awareness.

-Papa currently resides in Chatham, New Jersey.
+Papa currently resides in Weehawken, New Jersey.